-If a team has an even number of players less than the opposition (eg 6 players in an 8-a-side match), then the total overs shall be divided as equally as possible among the pairs available.
-For example, if a team only has 6 players for a 16 overs innings, two of the pairs shall bat for 5 overs, and one pair shall bat for 6 overs (the team manager should inform the umpires, before the innings starts, about which pairs shall bat for the differing number of overs).
+If a team has two or more less players than the opposition (eg 6 players in an 8-a-side match), then the total overs shall be divided as equally as possible among the pairs available.
+For example, if a team only has 6 players for a 16 overs innings (8-a-side match), two of the pairs shall bat for 5 overs, and one pair shall bat for 6 overs (the team manager should inform the umpires, before the innings starts, about which pairs shall bat for the differing number of overs).